Fitzroy Island, North Queensland, Australia

 • Time: allow 3 hours for walking

 The Fitzroy Island Peak Walk is a popular hiking trail on Fitzroy Island that offers spectacular views of the island and the surrounding Coral Sea.
-The course is approximately 3.6 kilometres round trip and takes about two to three hours, depending on your fitness level and time taking in the views.
+The course is approximately a 3.6-kilometre round trip and takes about two to three hours, depending on your fitness level and time spent taking the views.

 The trail begins at the resort and follows a well-marked path through the rainforest.
 Along the way, hikers will encounter several steep inclines and steps, making it a moderate to challenging hike.